by Bill McBride on 5/12/2016 08:34:00 AM

 Click on graph for larger image.

-This was above the consensus forecast of 266,000, and the low level of the 4-week average suggests few layoffs.
+This was above the consensus forecast and is the highest level for weekly claims since February 2015.
+The low level of claims suggests relatively few layoffs.